AdobeDocs/experience-manager-65.en/help/assets/imaging-faq.md

 See also [When working with images](/help/assets/adding-dynamic-media-assets-to-pages.md#when-working-with-images) and [When working with Smart Crop](/help/assets/adding-dynamic-media-assets-to-pages.md#when-working-with-smart-crop).

-### About Network Bandwidth optimization {#network}
+### About network bandwidth optimization {#network}

-Turning on Network Bandwidth automatically adjusts the image quality that is served based on actual network bandwidth.
+Turning on network bandwidth automatically adjusts the image quality that is served based on actual network bandwidth.
 For poor network bandwidth, DPR (Device Pixel Ratio) optimization is automatically turned off, even if it is already on.

-If desired, your company can opt out of network bandwidth optimization at the individual image level by appending `network=off` to the URL of the image.
+Your company can disable network bandwidth optimization for individual images by appending `network=off` to the image URL.

 | Permitted value in the URL of an image | Description |
 |---|---|